 You take pride in your business, and the appearance and cleanliness of your office space reflect this.
 A tastefully decorated, well-maintained office at a decent address gives clients, staff, visitors, and even competitors a positive image of success.
 If your cleaning and janitorial services are not to scratch, and the office is messy and untidy, you will have wasted your money.

 Office cleanliness is important to everyone.
-It creates a lasting impression on customers, good or bad, and effects the morale and productivity of the staff.
+It creates a lasting impression on customers, good or bad, and affects the morale and productivity of the staff.
 Your staff members are paid to do specific functions and are busy with their work.
 They don’t have time to check that your commercial janitorial cleaning service is doing what it should.

 Once you have negotiated with a professional cleaning company and agreed on requirements and expectations, you should never have to worry again.
 The janitorial company should monitor and inspect, ensuring standards are maintained.
 Sadly, with your typical cleaning company, the phrase “a new broom sweeps clean” often applies– and after a few months, complacency sets in and the cleaning standards drop.
 This is unacceptable.